fernandoanael/Post-card/README.md

 It was previously created to be a full Elementor widget but as Elementor isn't a API, it was decided to develop a full wordpress widget but, the widget works perfectly with the Elementor Page Builder.

 ##Fell free
 Fell Free to adapt the widget in you own needs the code is all commented waiting for any improvment and customization.

-## What's missing
-What we are creating and you can help
-  1. Post Card not by id but by category and the widget would randomize the post;
-  2. Fix the 16:9 ratio image problem (if you add a non 16:9 ratio featured image, you can experience                                          some styling mistakes);
-  3. Custom Post Card size;
-  4. WHATEVER YOU WANT, just code and let us know.;

 ## General Usage
  ### Peaw Single Post Preview